-Accessibility is very important to us.
-If you have any problems using this site or have any suggestions, feedback or questions, please let us know by using our feedback form.
+If you have any problems using this site or have any suggestions, feedback or questions, please contact us.

 For downloadable documents, an icon appears alongside the document link to indicate the file type and size.

-If you have difficulty accessing a document on our site we will endeavor to provide it to you in format that meets your needs, please contact us.
+Please contact us if you have difficulty accessing a document on our site we will endeavor to provide it to you in format that meets your needs.

 Portable Document Format (PDF)